okta/terraform-provider-oktapam/docs/data-sources/project.md

 - `ssh_certificate_type` (String) The SSH certificate type used by access requests.
 Options include: [`CERT_TYPE_ED25519_01`, `CERT_TYPE_ECDSA_521_01`, `CERT_TYPE_ECDSA_384_01`, `CERT_TYPE_ECDSA_256_01`, `CERT_TYPE_RSA_01`].
 'CERT_TYPE_RSA_01' is a deprecated key algorithm type.
 This option should only be used to connect to legacy systems that cannot use newer SSH versions.
 If you do need to use 'CERT_TYPE_RSA_01', it is recommended to connect via a gateway with traffic forwarding.
 Otherwise, please use a more current key algorithm.
 If left unspecified, 'CERT_TYPE_ED25519_01' is used by default.
 - `ssh_session_recording` (Boolean) If `true`, enables ssh recording on server access requests.
 - `team` (String) The human-readable name of the ASA Team that owns the resource.
 Values are lower-case.
+- `user_on_demand_period` (Number) If defined, set time period in seconds that an on-demand user account exists on the server following an access request.